keras-team/keras-hub/README.md

 > [!IMPORTANT]
 > Keras 3 will not function with TensorFlow 2.14 or earlier.

-Read [Getting started with Keras](/getting_started/) for more information on installing Keras generally and compatibility with different frameworks.
+Read [Getting started with Keras](keras.io/getting_started/) for more information on installing Keras 3 and compatibility with different frameworks.

 ## Quickstart